amz-tools/amazon-sp-api/README.md

 The **.callAPI()** function takes an object as input:
 * `operation`: Required, the operation you want to request [see SP API References](https://github.com/amzn/selling-partner-api-docs/tree/main/references)
-* `path`: The input paramaters added to the path of the operation
+* `path`: Optional, the input paramaters added to the path of the operation
-* `query`: The input parameters added to the query string of the operation
+* `query`: Optional, the input parameters added to the query string of the operation
-* `body`: The input parameters added to the body of the operation
+* `body`: Optional, the input parameters added to the body of the operation
+* `options`: Optional, additional options, currently only supports `raw_result:true` as key/value, see examples for more information

 ### Examples
 ```javascript